 Car Turning Left in Front of Motorcycle

 This can happen due to reckless driving on either party’s part – on the motorcyclist for overtaking at an intersection, for example, or on the car for signaling late, not checking their blind spots, or failing to use their mirrors adequately.
-Left-turn collisions can also happen when cars turn left into a road and fail to see an oncoming motorcyclist, due to their size.
+Left-turn collisions can also happen when cars turn left into a road and fail to see an oncoming motorcyclist due to their size.
+Such incidents often result in severe injuries for motorcycle accident victims, highlighting the need for increased awareness and caution.

 Lane-Changing Collisions

 In addition to left-turning cars, lane-changing maneuvers are just as dangerous when motorcycles are involved, and for the same general reason: a lack of visibility and inadequate mirror/blind-spot checking.
-Here, blind spots are the greatest culprit – and the reason every competent driving instructor drills their students to turn that neck around time and time again, on every turn, every lane change, and every instance of an overtake.
+Here, blind spots are the greatest culprit – and the reason every competent driving instructor drills their students to turn that neck around repeatedly, on every turn, every lane change, and every instance of an overtake.
+Lane-changing collisions can lead to severe injuries, making it crucial for all drivers to check their blind spots thoroughly.

 Speed-Related Accidents